Setting up an audio amplifier

 Replacing the fuses and simply switching on may not be helpful if, say, there is still an overlooked problem with a differential pair or class A pre-driver, notwithstanding poor constructional standards.
 To save wasting fuses, time and possibly those components just replaced, it is wise to restrict the incoming current.
 Replacing the fuses with resistors enables non-destructive DC and listening tests to be conducted.
 Instead fit 100R, 5W resistors in place of the fuses.

 With the speaker load disconnected, apply power (via the resistors) whilst monitoring the output with a DC meter which should settle quickly to about zero (±10-50mV is acceptable, anything exceeding ±0.5V is not).
 Allow to settle for about 10 minutes and if all is well ie; nothing is getting warm and the output DC is acceptable, set up quiescent and offset, then switch off.
 Connect the monitor and with the amplifier driving a high impedance speaker load a suitable input signal can be monitored for distortion.
 Experience has shown that if a decent signal can be heard then the amplifier is a runner.
+A 'scope, if available, can be used to confirm this.
 Most amplifiers will run with 100Rs, however, in some cases heavy-duty resistors (2 off, 50R, 20W = each being 2 x 100R, 10W paralleled, or values to suit) can be fitted instead of the 100Rs if, for example, high quiescent currents (class A) are expected.
 However, in the first instance, ie; checking DC voltage levels, always go for the safest, ie; least current or highest resistance, option.

 Suspect or new output devices/stages can be thus safely run and tested with this arrangement without resorting to prayers and work can continue even when there is an obvious problem.
 Always have some means of testing a component before fitting it, and if possible have a spare.
 This may seem extravagant but it must be given that under-spec devices might have been supplied.
 This was the case with a recent build of a Riedl design which exhibited an unusual clipping condition with poor driver stage transistors.
 Fakes have been reported, which means that even if it is more expensive at least a reliable source will be able to replace returns, promptly.